Hike Oregon's Gear Favorites

 Maps & guides:

 Guidebooks, maps and subscription apps are all a part of how I find places to go hiking and backpacking.
 Since my hiking guidebooks are heavily researched and thoughtfully put together, I will always recommend those and they make great gifts.
 '52 Hikes for 52 Weeks' is a wonderful guide that takes you on the perfect hike for each week of the year.
 'Oregon's Best Views' offers 50 epic viewpoint hikes throughout the state of Oregon.
 And 'Lakes of the Cascades' is the perfect guide for those who love hikes to alpine lakes, backpacking options as well as fishing opportunities.
-Additionally, I have smaller guides for both the Eugene and the Florence/Yachats areas.
+Additionally, I have smaller guides for both the Eugene, the Florence/Yachats and Oakridge areas.
 These guides offer 10 hikes within 1 hour of town.